Demaryius Thomas: 2013 season

 Starting the season strong, Thomas had five receptions for 161 yards and two touchdowns in a Week 1 victory over Baltimore Ravens.
 As he had done in Week 1 of the 2012 season, Thomas took a screen pass for a 78-yard touchdown.
 This was quarterback Peyton Manning's seventh touchdown pass of the game, which tied him with five other quarterbacks for the most in a single game in NFL history.
-Thomas's 161 receiving yards were the second-most in franchise history for a season-opening game, trailing only Shannon Sharpe's 180 in the Broncos' 1995 regular season opener.
-He recorded his first multi-touchdown performance of the season with two against the Philadelphia Eagles in the 52–20 victory in Week 4.
-Thomas received AFC Offensive Player of the Week honors for the first time in his career in the Broncos' Week 10 win over the San Diego Chargers.
-He posted seven receptions, 108 yards, and three touchdowns.
-In the following game against the Kansas City Chiefs, he had five receptions for 121 yards in the 27–17 victory.
-In Week 16, against the Houston Texans, he had eight receptions for 123 yards and a touchdown in the 37–13 victory.
-In the regular season finale against the Oakland Raiders, he had six receptions for 113 yards and two touchdowns in the 34–14 victory.
+Thomas' 161 receiving yards were the second-most in franchise history for a season-opening game, trailing only Shannon Sharpe's 180 in the Broncos' 1995 regular season opener.
+During Week 4, Thomas recorded his first multi-touchdown performance of the season with two against the Philadelphia Eagles in the 52–20 victory.
+He received AFC Offensive Player of the Week honors for the first time in his career in the Broncos' Week 10 victory over the San Diego Chargers.
+Thomas posted seven receptions for 108 yards and three touchdowns.
+In the next game against the Kansas City Chiefs, he had five receptions for 121 yards during the 27–17 victory.
+During Week 16 against the Houston Texans, Thomas recorded eight receptions for 123 yards and a touchdown in the 37–13 victory.
+In the regular season finale against the Oakland Raiders, he caught six passes for 113 yards and two touchdowns during the 34–14 victory.

 Thomas total contributions to the Broncos' historic season on offense were significant.
 He caught Manning's 55th touchdown, which set an NFL record for the most touchdowns thrown by a quarterback in a single season.
 Manning also broke the single season passing yardage mark on that same pass to Thomas.
 His 633 yards after catch was second in the entire league.
 Manning, who said that Thomas "got great speed and power and it's fun to watch once he gets it in his hands", attributed part of Thomas' success to "all the runs he had to practice at Georgia Tech".